bimdata/documentation/src/viewer/reference/$viewer.md

 });
 ```

-Shortcuts can be unregistered calling the `unregisterShortcut` with the shortcut name.
+Shortcuts can be unregistered calling the `unregisterShortcut()` method with the shortcut name.

 ```javascript
 this.$viewer.globalContext.unregisterShortcut("log");